wildfish/django-pipelines/docs/pipelines/howto/reporters.rst

 ----------------

-If you wish to write a custom reporter you must extend the :code:`PipelineReporter` from :code:`wildcoeus.pielines.reporters.base`.
+If you wish to write a custom reporter you must extend the :code:`PipelineReporter` from :code:`pipelines.reporters.base`.
 This should implement a :code:`report` method which takes 3 parameters:

 * :code:`context_object`: One of the pipeline result objects